veloren/book/src/contributors/working-with-git.md

 ## Modifying the source code

-If you want to modify the source code, refer to the [developer][1] section.
+If you want to modify the source code, refer to the [developer](developers) section.

 To discard changes you've made to the source code